cjacker/opensource-toolchain-8051/README.md

 Please refer to blink demo for details of 'config.json'.

+## for Atmel AT89C5x (now MicroChip)
+to be written

+avrdude

+dfu-programmer

+## for Dallas DS89Cxx (now Maxim)

+to be written

+a python script

+# Debugging

+There is no standard debugging tool such as gdb for 8051 MCUs from various different vendors. you can take SDCC manual (Chapter 5.
+Debugging) as refrence to find a debugging way you can use with your 8051 MCU. gennerally:

+* Debugging on a simulator:

+you can use `sdcdb` debugger and `ucsim-51` simulator shipped with SDCC.

+* Debugging on target using an on-target monitor:

+A monitor firmware need to program to MCU first. good examples of monitors are [paulmon](https://www.pjrc.com/tech/8051/paulmon2.html) and [cmon51](http://cmon51.sourceforge.net/), but you may need modified the codes to match your MCU's resources and settings.

+* Debugging on target using an ICE (in circuit emulator):

+an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv' mention above.

+And you can always use 'printf' via UART:-)

 # Project templates

 With [Project and Makefile template](https://github.com/cjacker/opensource-toolchain-8051/tree/main/blink) in this repo, you can start 8051 development under Linux very quickly.